sammcmahon/vim-settings/README.md

 # vim-settings
-A minimal vimrc, set of plugins, with no non-vim dependencies for packages.
+A minimal vimrc, set of plugins, with minimal non-vim dependencies.

 ## Installation
 You must have at least curl and git on your system to build.